-There is a variety of human health concerns associated with warming in the future.
+There are a variety of human health concerns associated with warming in the future.
 The most serious concern is related to deaths caused by heat waves.

-In the US, the future almost certainly will have more frequent hot days and nights.
+In the US as a whole, the future almost certainly will have more frequent hot days and nights.
 This can be seen in the following set of maps, which show the number of days over 100°F for the recent past and the end of this century under two different emissions scenarios:

 The message here is that throughout most of the country, we will be challenged with many more hot summer days.
 By the end of the century, a cool, northern state like Minnesota will have more +100°F days than the southern tip of Texas.
 What can be done about this?
 How can we adapt?
 Can we mitigate the impacts of these extreme heat events?